stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 around recursion takes time and experience.
 Therefore - as usual - try to solve as many exercises as you can.

-In the next section, we are taking the concept of iterating over container types one step further and look at effectful data traversals.
+In the next chapter, we are taking the concept of iterating over container types one step further and look at effectful data traversals.